+iv.
 Labour Quality Growth

-Our growth accounting exercise in Section 3 revealed that change in the growth of labour quality was not a significant driver of the productivity slowdown (Table 3).
+Our growth accounting exercise in Section IV revealed that change in the growth of labour quality was not a significant driver of the productivity slowdown (Table 5).
 Labour quality growth contributed nothing to the productivity decline in the private business sector, while in the total economy it contributed -0.06 percentage points (or 3.9 per cent of the total decline).

 That being said, it is noteworthy that the contribution of labour quality growth to labour productivity growth was high during the 2008-2010 period and has been quite low since 2010.
 The brief surge in labour quality growth during the Great Recession may reflect the concentration of job losses among relatively low-wage workers.
-It remains to be seen whether the low contribution of labour quality since 2010 is a temporary effect of the recovery from that recession (as those relatively low-productivity workers return to work) or a permanent slowdown in labour quality growth (perhaps due to declining growth in educational attainment).36 If it is the latter, then the labour productivity growth slowdown may become even worse in the coming years.
-The projection exercises of Bosler et al. (2016) and Jorgenson et al. (2016) suggest that slow U.S. labour quality growth is likely going forward due to a plateau in educational attainment, and a recovery of labour market participation among unskilled workers would reduce labour quality growth further.
+It remains to be seen whether the low contribution of labour quality since 2010 is a temporary effect of the recovery from that recession (as those relatively low-productivity workers return to work) or a permanent slowdown in labour quality growth (perhaps due to declining growth in educational attainment).
+If it is the latter, then the labour productivity growth slowdown may become even worse in the coming years.
+The projection exercises of Bosler et al. (2016) suggest that slow U.S. labour quality growth is likely going forward.

-Aggregate Demand and Productivity Growth
+C. Aggregate Demand and Productivity Growth

-the explanations discussed A11 so far might be described as supply-side explanations.
+All the explanations discussed so far might be described as supply-side explanations.
 An alternative view (or perhaps a complementary one) is that, since 2008, part of the decline in productivity growth has been the endogenous result of a shortfall in aggregate demand.
-Theoretical models of endogenous growth provide reasons to think that demand shocks might affect TFP growth (at least temporarily) through endogenous changes in R&D Empirical evidence in support spending. of this mechanism as a driver of the productivity slowdown is limited.
+Theoretical models of endogenous growth provide reasons to think that demand shocks might affect TFP growth (at least temporarily) through endogenous changes in R&D spending.